KEDuran/Password_Generator/README.md

 ### Maintaining Required Character Length

 The password length variable that I declared in the script.js file ensures that the secure password will have a total character length between 8 to 128, even if the user does enters a value outside of this required character range.
+Note that if the user choses to not enter a specified character length, the Math() method defining the variable will automatically generate an 8-character long password.